Inclement Weather Policy

-- Have been fever-free for 72 hours WITHOUT medication.
-It’s very important to wait at least 12 hours after the last dose of medication (i.e. Tylenol, ibuprofen, etc.) before checking the temperature.
-It is also important to wait most of a day to be sure the fever is gone; many times a person’s temperature goes down in the morning but rises again in the afternoon.
+- Have been fever-free for at least 72 hours WITHOUT medication.
+It’s very important to wait at least 12 hours after the last dose of medication (i.e., Tylenol, ibuprofen, etc.) before checking the temperature.
+It is also important to wait most of a day to be sure the fever is gone; many times, a person’s temperature goes down in the morning but rises again in the afternoon.

 You and your child(ren) should NOT attend co-op if you/they:

 - Have a fever of more than 99 degrees.
 It is important to use a thermometer to measure a fever.
 Touching a forehead isn’t an accurate way to measure body temperature.

 - Have vomited two or more times.
 A single episode of vomiting can be caused by a variety of non-illness related issues.
 However, vomiting two or more times is a sign of a contagious condition.

 - Have diarrhea.
 It can be difficult to know when diarrhea is more than a loose bowel movement.
 Two or more episodes of watery stools, particularly if accompanied with nausea, a fever, or other signs of illness, is a sign of a contagious illness.

 - Have RECENT ONSET cold/flu/COVID-19 symptoms such as a fever, chills, runny nose, cough, sore throat, loss of taste/smell, malaise, fatigue, or headache.